wpdk/wpdk/README.md

 There are many areas that are currently unimplemented, or where quick hacks have been applied.
 These are indicated in the code with *WPDK_UNIMPLEMENTED* and *HACK*.

+Currently only x64 builds are supported and MinGW is still work in progress.

 <a id="source"></a>
 ## Source Code